 Carlsbad Chamber serves as the unified voice of business

-- Educational Programs – We will continue to give our members opportunities to learn and grow.
+We will continue to give our members opportunities to learn and grow.
 Our award-winning Chamber University teaches leadership and management skills, and is a model for programs around the country.
 And it’s not finished growing.
 By now, you should all know about our Small Business Success Center, which offers group and one-on-one help with basic business skills and resources to help our members stay in business through prosperous and challenging times.
 Our Industry Roundtables give members an opportunity to meet with their peers and share their ideas and enthusiasm.
 We also are a center in North County for SCORE business counseling.
-The chamber keeps updated information on the area’s major employers, clubs and organizations, along with relocation packets, employer posters and other valuable local data.
+The Chamber keeps updated information on the area’s major employers, clubs and organizations, along with relocation packets, employer posters and other valuable local data.

-- Cooperative Partnerships – Since Ted Owen began as our CEO in 2004, the chamber has excelled in building partnerships with local government, educational groups and business organizations.
+The Chamber excels in building partnerships with local government, educational groups and business organizations.
 It’s not unusual for us to be asked to solve problems, smooth relationships and help our members overcome hurdles to their business projects.

 It’s important to note that the Carlsbad Chamber is independent from government.
 We receive no operating funds from the city of Carlsbad or any other government agency.
 While we work hard to promote or defeat legislation that impacts business, we do not and will not, advocate for or against candidates for public office.

 Let us know how we can serve you.